damir-manapov/hands-on-plugin-system-for-back/RUNTIME_PLUGINS.md

 ✅ **Dependency injection**: Only declared dependencies are accessible to plugins
 ✅ **Event-driven communication**: Plugins can emit and subscribe to arbitrary events
 ✅ **Inter-plugin communication**: Plugins can communicate with each other through events
+✅ **Resource restrictions**: Plugins can only access explicitly declared resources (tables, topics, buckets)
+✅ **Automatic prefixing**: Resources are automatically prefixed with plugin name for isolation
+✅ **Resource overrides**: Runtime override of resource lists and name mappings
 ✅ **Type-safe**: Full TypeScript support
 ✅ **Programmatic control**: Full control over when plugins are loaded/unloaded